eflows4hpc/documentation/doc/source/Sections/04_Usage_Example/TOSCA_Description.rst

 when designing the application and can be matched to a concrete type just before the deployment.
 This is a powerful tool combined with Alien4Cloud's services that allows to define concrete types for abstract components.

-:numref:`tosca-environment-type.yaml` is a simplified (for the sake of clarity) version of the TOSCA type definition of the Environment that shows attributes of this component.
+:numref:`tosca-environment-type.yaml` is a simplified version of the TOSCA type definition of the Environment that shows attributes of this component.

 .. code-block:: yaml